AI Use Cases/Law Firms

 Revenue & Operational Impact

 The downstream impact is measurable: extended client intake-to-engagement time delays matter launches, associate attrition spikes because hiring velocity fails to backfill departures, and realization rates suffer when senior timekeepers spend unbillable hours on screening instead of billable work.
-A typical 100-attorney firm loses 400-600 billable hours annually to resume review and candidate management, translating to $200K-$400K in opportunity cost at blended billing rates.
+As a working assumption, a 100-attorney firm can lose 400-600 billable hours annually to resume review and candidate management - $200K-$400K in opportunity cost at blended billing rates.

 Why Generic Tools Fail